Ascendis Health chair Andrew Marshall joins EOH board

 The chair of Ascendis Health has joined the board of technology group, EOH.

-Marshall is currently the chair of Ascendis Health and Ster Kinekor Theatres, having previously served as CEO of Nampak from 2009-2014 and CEO of Oceana Group from 1999-2009, before that.
+Marshall is the chair of Ascendis Health and Ster Kinekor Theatres, having served as CEO of Nampak from 2009-2014 and CEO of Oceana Group from 1999-2009.

 It hired ENSafrica to investigate the group’s governance issues.
 The findings revealed close to R1bn in underhanded dealings with some of its public-sector business.

-Note: This article has been updated with information about the new EOH app.